wernerlewis/mbed-tools/CONTRIBUTING.md

 5. Push to your fork.
 6. Submit a pull request.

 We will review the proposed change as soon as we can and, if needed, give feedback.
 Please bear in mind that the tools for Mbed OS are complex and cover a large number of use cases.
-This means we may ask for changes not only to ensure that the proposed change meets our quality criteria, but also to make sure the that the change is generally useful and doesn't impact other uses cases or maintainability.
+This means we may ask for changes not only to ensure that the proposed change meets our quality criteria, but also to make sure the that the change is generally useful and doesn't impact other uses cases or harm maintainability.

+If you are new to developing on Python projects, you may find [our development tutorial](#Development-and-Testing) valuable.
+We cover how to get a Python development environment set up, how to use tox, and other tips.

 ### News Files